mythril-forge/homebrew-spells/spells/cantrips/minor-illusion.md

 When you cast this spell, choose one faculty of sensation: sight, sound, smell, taste, or touch.
 Your illusion immitates this (and only this) faculty, as detailed at the end of the spell description.

+Attacks and other forms of sudden physical collision with the image reveals it to be an illusion, because things can pass through it.
-If a creature uses its action to examine the illusion, the creature can determine that it is an illusion with a successful Intelligence Ability Check against your Spell Save DC.
+A creature that uses its action to explicitly examine or interact with the image can determine that it is an illusion with a successful Intelligence Saving Throw.
 If a creature discerns the illusion for what it is, the illusion becomes faint to the creature.

 Whatever the illusion's form, its properties remain static throughout the duration.